geerlingguy/ansible-role-mysql/README.md

     overwrite_global_mycnf: yes

-Whether the global my.cnf should be overwritten each time ansible runs.  "no" will only create the file if it doesn't exist.
+Whether the global my.cnf should be overwritten each time this role is run.
+Setting this to `no` tells Ansible to only create the `my.cnf` file if it doesn't exist.
+This should be left at its default value (`yes`) if you'd like to use this role's variables to configure MySQL.

     mysql_databases: []